 - 1/2 tsp brown sugar

-- Optional: melted butter for brushing (you’ll get a nice buttery-Naan) if you want a really fluffy consistency add 1/2 tsp of baking powder as well!
+- Optional: melted vegan butter for brushing (you’ll get a nice buttery-Naan) if you want a super fluffy consistency add 1/2 tsp of baking powder as well!

-- Whisk soy milk and vinegar together in a cup.
-Allow to sit for about 5 minutes.
+- Whisk 1/2 cup of soy milk and vinegar together in a cup.
+Allow to sit for about 5 minutes

-- Pour the curdly milk mix into the other one.
-Mix in salt, 1 tbsp of margarine, crushed garlic, coriander, yoghurt and one cup of flour at a time and start mixing (I use the hocks of my hand mixer) until the dough becomes elastic but smooth
+- Pour together into the medium bowl.
+Stir in all the remaining ingredients and start mixing (I use the hocks of my hand mixer) until the dough becomes elastic but smooth

 - Cover the bowl with a kitchen bowl and leave it for 10mins (ideally until it doubles in size – but I usually never have the time to do that)